Thanks to updates they made in 2018, the Amex referral program is the best in the credit card space.

 Step 4: Generate a personal referral link for the card you want to refer *to*

-Once you “Explore Other Cards” you should see many other Amex cards you can refer from.
+Once you “Explore Other Cards” you should see many other Amex cards you can generate a referral link for.

 As of this writing I see 17 Personal Cards and 12 Business Cards available for referral in my account.